 We believe in a fair price for what we do.
 This allows us to pay better wages, use farming practices that improve our land, treat our animals well, and to share our abundance with local food pantries.

 The 2018 CSA season is 27 weeks long, mid-May through late November.
-Members receive a weekly newsletter from the farm, two reusable bags, vegetable information and recipes, access to cooking demonstrations and classes, and invitations to farm social events.
+Members receive two reusable bags, weekly emails with what’s in their share, as well as; vegetable information, recipes, cooking techniques and news from the Farm on our blog “Fresh From the Farm.”
+Members also have access to cooking demonstrations, classes and invitations to Farm social events.

 Regular and Small, $30/week and $20/week